August ushers in the wettest period of the year in

 UV index

-March through August, with an average maximum UV index of 12.
-A UV Index value of 11, and more, symbolizes an extreme threat to health from unprotected exposure to Sun's UV rays for average individuals.
+March through August, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from unprotected exposure to Sun's UV rays for the average person.